Punzo/Narrative-Role-Play-Games/Rules_Lovecraft.md

 **d20 + Attribute + Skill Level**

 For example, if a player attempts to perform lockpicking with the skill **Manuality** (at level 0), they would roll a **d20**, add their **Agility** modifier (if relevant), and subtract **3** for being untrained.
 This makes success more difficult, but not impossible.
 However, if the situation is particularly challenging (e.g., an ancient, enchanted lock in a rainstorm), the penalty could be even higher, such as **-10**.

+On the other hand, it is crucial for the Game Master to keep track of players' skill values.
+A high-level skill indicates exceptional proficiency, meaning that for simple actions, the character may not need to roll at all, or the difficulty should be significantly lower.

+Additionally, many skills are best handled as passive rolls by the Game Master.
+For instance, a player may not explicitly declare that they are on high alert, yet the Game Master can still roll for passive perception or sixth sense to determine if the character hears someone approaching.
+Similarly, an empathy roll could be made to assess whether an NPC is lying, enhancing immersion and realism in gameplay.

 ### The importance of specificity in skill rolls